leifbr/f5certlabs/docs/class2/module12/lab1.rst

 *Q1.
 What country has the most transactions?*

-A majority of the requests are coming from the United States.
+Usually the majority of the requests are coming from the United States.

 *Q2.
 What are the top two User Agents?*